 “This whole case has been manipulated from the very beginning, which is why I have not just University of Michigan and all the innocence groups, but people all around the world looking at it," Kensu said.

-Authorities pointed the finger at Kensu because of an ex-lover’s new ties with Macklem.
-But Kensu was over 400 miles away in the Upper Peninsula in the town of Escanaba with his ex-fiance Michelle Woodworth.
+Authorities pointed the finger at Kensu because of an ex-lover’s ties with Macklem.
+But Kensu was more than 400 miles away in the Upper Peninsula in the town of Escanaba with his ex-fiance Michelle Woodworth.

 “I was with him that entire morning, that entire day.
 So, I know beyond a shadow of a doubt that he did not do this crime and that he’s been in prison for over 33 years,” said Woodworth.